 Related Article: How are THC and THCA Different?
 Everything You Need To Know

 Benefits of THCA

 Medical research into the potential benefits of THCA has only skimmed the surface of what potentially lies underneath.
 However, in the meantime, current research shows a handful of major therapeutic promises.

 Here’s what the research says about THCA’s benefits:

-THCA & cancer: In preliminary animal and cell research, THCA is shown to stunt cell growth (anti-proliferative effects) on human breast and prostate cancers that start in the skin, liver or kidneys (carcinoma).
+THCA & cancer: In preliminary animal and cell research, tetrahydrocannabinolic acid is shown to stunt cell growth (anti-proliferative effects) on human breast and prostate cancers that start in the skin, liver or kidneys (carcinoma).
 Rat glioma (brain cancer) and certain rat leukemia cells were also stunted by THCA.

 THCA & brain health: THCA seems to have neuroprotective effects, like in this study, against diseases that degenerate the nervous system, such as Parkinson’s and Alzheimer’s.
 Relating to this, THCA shows to have antispasmodic effects to keep muscle spasms from occurring in diseases like epilepsy.